bestat/AirSim/README.md

+## Updates for project use in bestat

+Build & plugin installation process is the same as the original one.
+Please see the introduction pages in the official document.
+Just put the AirSim plugin to your uproject, open a level, set the gamemode to be AirSimGameMode and start Play.
+Now you can control scene/capture data with AirSim Python client script.

+We list some of notable changes/typical use-cases:

+- You no longer need to write down settings.json.
+The AirSimGameMode begins with ComputerVisionPawn by default.
+You can set the capture image size, postprocess settings from the AirSim Python client dynamically.
+- We support MetaHuman models developed by Quixel.
+Download it from Quixel Bridge and export it to your uproject.
+Please see /PythonClient/bestat/generator_script.py how to use the customized API's to manipulate these models.
+- You can spawn static meshes with simSpawnObject API.
+To change the current level, use simLoadLevel API.

 ## Last announcement

 The AirSim team is trying to get a better understanding of how AirSim and other simulation engines are being used across the community.
 If you have a couple of minutes, please take a look and respond to the AirSim survey as it does have an impact on the features and direction of the platform: